himjoshi95/Web-Wallet/README.md

 # Web3 - Web Wallet

-This is a web3 based app, that is about a Web Wallet.
+This is a web3 based app, that is about a Web Wallet build in React.